kayoyin/Prodigy/README.md

 In our project, each combination of notes from the training set were encoded by a unique integer, which limits the combinations of notes the model can produce to ones it has already seen during training.
 Another way to encode music would be to give each note a unique character, then encode combinations of notes as combinations of these characters.
 This encoding is more complex but would be a more realistic modelization of true music composition.

 Furthermore, we can add complexity by finding a better way to encode rhytm.
 Currently, the scope of our training music is limited to music containing notes with lower velocities.
-This is due to the way we translation of the MIDI files.
-In particularly the tick like representation of music and the duration of time that note is help adds complexity to the translating dictionary. translating hu,man verify the above/make more complete please
+This is due to the way we translate MIDI files.
+In particularly the tick like representation of music and the duration of time that note is help adds complexity to the translating dictionary. !!!! translating human verify the above/make more complete please, talk about shifts?

 ### Improve measure used to keep track of training